Do solar power and wind farms hurt wildlife and the Environment?

 Do solar power and wind farms hurt wildlife and the Environment - featured image - Certrec

-We are all aware of the importance of clean energy, but have you ever wondered if renewable energy infrastructure affects the environment, and wildlife that maintains balance of ecosystems on our planet?
+We are all aware of the importance of clean energy, but have you ever wondered if renewable energy infrastructure affects the environment and wildlife that maintains the balance of ecosystems on our planet?
 While increasing renewable energy sources is an integral part of our clean energy future, it is also extremely important to ensure that renewable energy infrastructure preserves and protects wildlife and the environment.
+Studies have shown that the solar farm’s impact on wildlife varies depending on location and design, with some projects disrupting habitats while others create new ones that benefit certain species.
 This means that the development of renewable energy resources should be done in a way that ensures the safety of everyone living on our planet, as well as the environment we live in.

 So, how can renewable energy deployment harm natural environments?
 When projects are not planned properly, they can have a negative impact on wildlife.
-For example, ill-planned and poorly operated wind energy facilities can hurt birds; while a solar farm requires a large piece of land, which is home to species that are important to the ecosystem.
-In most cases these species are already faced with risks from different types of development.
+For example, ill-planned and poorly operated wind energy facilities can hurt birds, while a solar farm requires a large piece of land that is home to species that are important to the ecosystem.
+In most cases, these species are already faced with risks from different types of development.

 Do solar power and wind farms hurt wildlife and the Environment - inner image - featured image - certrec